-Drawing on funds raised by members, the present two storey brick structure was erected in several stages beginning with the original, red brick Meeting Hall which was completed in 1859.
-Designed by renowned Melbourne architect Joseph Reed (who also designed such buildings as the State Library, the Exhibition Buildings, Melbourne Town Hall, Trades Hall, Scots Church etc) and built by entrepreneur David Mitchell, the building was officially opened by the Victorian governor, Sir Henry Barkly, who was Society president on December 10, 1859
+Drawing on funds raised by members, the present two storey, brick structure was erected in several stages, beginning with the original, red brick Meeting Hall, which was completed in 1859.
+Designed (pro-bono) by renowned Melbourne architect Joseph Reed (who also designed such buildings as the State Library, the Exhibition Buildings, Melbourne Town Hall, Trades Hall, Scots Church etc), the building was officially opened by the Victorian governor, Sir Henry Barkly, who was the Society’s President on December 10, 1859.

-Originally a two storey vaulted Meeting Hall, remodelling in 1867-1869 saw internal structures added to create a separate second floor with the library and lecture theatre upstairs and the Burke and Wills, Members’ (now Phillip Law) and Front Rooms downstairs.
-Interestingly, the lecture theatre was the first public lecture theatre with raked seating in the southern hemisphere out of a university anatomy demonstration theatre setting.
-The rendering of the exterior was done in 1880.
+Originally a two storey, vaulted Meeting Hall, remodelling in 1867-1869 saw internal structures and partitions added to create a separate second floor with the Cudmore Library and Ellery Lecture Theatre upstairs and the Burke and Wills, Phillip Law and Nancy Millis Rooms downstairs.
+The rendering of the exterior was completed in 1880.

-A strategic alliance with what became the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) permitted an extension on the south side in 1954 – the Arthur Wilson Memorial Wing, named for a member and benefactor of the College – to create the overall cube shaped building visitors see today.
-The creation of this new wing generated the John Green Room and office spaces upstairs and the current Royal Society Office and kitchen facilities downstairs.
+A strategic alliance with what became the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) permitted an extension on the south side in 1954 – the Arthur Wilson Memorial Wing, named for a member and benefactor of the College – to create the overall cube-shaped building visitors see today.
+The creation of this new wing produced the Von Mueller Room and office spaces upstairs, and the current Royal Society Office and kitchen facilities downstairs.
 RANZCOG have since moved to a new, purpose-built facility, and these rooms are now variously utilised by the Society’s members, tenants and clients.